 The Jeweled Land

-It was the Kingdom of Manipur which during the 20th century joined India after its independence.
-This however has been contested by groups and has resulted in a 50 year insurgency in the state where lives have been lost and development halted.
+The Kingdom of Manipur joined India after its independence in the 20th century.
+This however has been contested by groups and has resulted in a 50-year insurgency in the state where lives have been lost and development halted.
 The recent decade has seen better days though and travelers can today access various areas safely.

-The Meetei peoples are the main ethnic community of the state, along with other tribal groups such as Kukis and Nagas, Christians and Hindus.
-The people of the state are primely into agriculture and forest based sustainable livelihoods.
+The Meitei peoples are the main ethnic community of the state, along with other tribal groups such as Kukis and Nagas.
+The people of the state are primely into agriculture and forest-based sustainable livelihoods.

-The oval-shaped state has an exotic landscape with gentle blue hills, lush valleys, lakes, plentiful rivers and deep forests.
-Literally meaning the ‘land of jewel’, nature has been kind in her beauty here.
-In the large freshwater Loktak Lake, we can see midst the labyrinthine of boat routes and colorful water plants, small islands that are rich floating biomass on which lake-dwellers live in homes.
-The Loktak landscape is also the only floating national park of the world, known dearly for Sangai deer which are endemic here.
-While on the other side on Manipur is Dzukou, a rolling valley covered with an immaculate bamboo forest.
+The oval-shaped state has an exotic landscape with gentle blue hills, lush valleys, lakes, plentiful rivers, and deep forests.
+Literally meaning the 'land of jewel', nature has been kind in her beauty here.
+In the large freshwater Loktak Lake, we can see midst the labyrinthine boat routes and colorful water plants, small islands that are rich in floating biomass on which lake-dwellers make their homes.
+The Loktak landscape is also the only floating national park in the world, known dearly for Sangai deer which are endemic here.
+While on the other side of Manipur is Dzukou, a rolling valley covered with an immaculate bamboo forest.

-Manipur is truly off the beaten track, a cultural treasure trove set amidst splendid and simple natural beauty.
-Secrets lie plenty here, such as the perfectness of the classical Manipuri Dance, the roots of Polo gaming history, the Ima market in Imphal run by more than thousand women, the numerous non-touristy festivals, or the border town of Moreh from where we can escape to the secrets of mainland Southeast Asia.
+Manipur is truly off the beaten track, a cultural treasure trove set amidst splendid natural beauty.
+Secrets lie plenty here, such as the perfectness of the classical Manipuri Dance, the roots of Polo gaming history, the Ima market in Imphal run by more than a thousand women, the numerous non-touristy festivals, and the border town of Moreh from where we can escape to the secrets of mainland Southeast Asia.

-Walled in seclusion on all sides by blue hills, the little gem of Manipur is rich with arts and culture.
-The people inherently have love for art and beauty as it is hard to find a Manipuri girl who cannot sing or dance.
-Their creative abilities are best observed in their handlooms and handicrafts which are infested with the mystique of nature.
-The loving people are superstitious sometimes, but their believes, religions and customs is certainly creditable.
+Walled in seclusion on all sides by blue hills, the little gem of Manipur is rich in arts and culture.
+The people inherently have a love for art and beauty, and it is hard to find a Manipuri girl who cannot sing or dance.
+Their creative abilities are best observed in their handlooms and handicrafts which portray the mystique of nature.

-Various ethnicities inhabit the jeweled land and have coexisted since centuries.
-The Meitei people form the major ethnic group and reside in the valley, along with other tribes such as Naga, Kuki and Mizos who prefer to live in the hills.
-Hinduism and Christianly is followed extensively along with other animist-based belief systems.
-The various groups have distinct cultures and traditions which they take pride in.
+Various ethnicities inhabit the jeweled land and have coexisted for centuries.
+The Meitei people form the major ethnic group and reside in the valley, along with other tribes such as Naga, Kuki, and Mizos who prefer to live in the hills.
+Hinduism and Christianly are followed extensively along with other animist-based belief systems.
+The various groups have distinct cultures and traditions in which they take much pride.
 Meitei-lon is the common language of the state used between the various communities.
 Hindi and English can be commonly found in many areas.

-For the Manipuri, dance is an integral part of culture.
-There has been much written on the Manipuri dance, on its lyrical beauty and rhythm.
-The classical devotional form is distinct than other dance forms of India, famous for captivating beholders with exotic costumes and a simple but graceful rhythm.
+For the Manipuri, dance is an integral part of their culture.
+There has been much written on the Manipuri dance and its lyrical beauty and rhythm.
+The classical devotional form is distinct from other dance forms of India, famous for captivating beholders with exotic costumes and a simple but graceful rhythm.
 The common feature of all the dances of the state is a profound devotion to nature.
-Among the forms, Khamba-Thoiba dance is a duet between a male and female, and is considered as the origin to the modern Manipuri dance form.
-The Ras Lila dance is considered the epitome of classical Maniuri dance for its elegant nature, being interwoven with the celestial and eternal love between Radha and Krishna that is portrayed so profoundly in Hinduism.
+Among the forms, Khamba-Thoiba dance is a duet between a male and female and is considered the origin of the modern Manipuri dance form.
+The Ras Lila dance is considered the epitome of classical Manipuri dance for its elegant nature, being interwoven with the celestial and eternal love between Radha and Krishna that is portrayed so profoundly in Hinduism.

-Like all other states, Manipuris has an affinity for arts in the form of handlooms and handicrafts.
-Age old weaving practices are followed throughout the state mostly by women and is the largest cottage industry.
-There’s a tale behind the origin of weaving here; it was their Goddess Panthoibee who learnt it after observing and being fascinated by the fine threads of a spider’s hand loomed web.
-The designs weaved are peculiar to Manipuri cultures, such as the Phanek or snake design which has red and black stripes as found in some of the snakes of the state.
-For shoppers and flea market enthusiasts, this means variety, from exotic shawls, lasshingphee blankets, cushion covers, blankets, decorations, baskets and various bamboo items.
+Like all other states, Manipuris have an affinity for arts in the form of handlooms and handicrafts.
+Age-old weaving practices are followed throughout the state mostly by women, creating the largest cottage industry in the state.
+There's a tale behind the origin of weaving here; it was their Goddess Panthoibee who learned it after observing and being fascinated by the fine threads of a spider's web.
+The designs weaved are peculiar to Manipuri cultures, such as the Phanek or snake design which has red and black stripes as found in some of the snakes in that area.
+For shoppers and flea market enthusiasts, this means variety, from exotic shawls, lasshingphee blankets, cushion covers, blankets, decorations, baskets, and various bamboo items.

-Lastly, the age-old sporting traditions of Manipuris is relevant when discussing culture.
+Lastly, the age-old sporting traditions of Manipuris are relevant when discussing culture.
 They were a result of wars against small kingdoms and Ava (Myanmar), especially martial arts.
-Sagol Kangjei, the most popular traditional sport, is said to be the origin of modern-day polo when the British learnt to play it in the 19th century.
+Sagol Kangjei, the most popular traditional sport, is said to be the origin of modern-day polo.
+It is said that the British learned to play this sport from the Manipuris in the 19th century.

-Manipur’s geography consists of rivers, lakes, rugged hills, narrow mounded valleys and flatlands.
-With well more than 60% of the land covered in deep tracts of forests of teak, pine, oak, bamboo and cane, the state is rich in flora and fauna.
-Broadly, there are four forest types in the state unique by altitude; tropical semi-evergreen, dry temperate, subtropical pine and tropical moist deciduous.
+Manipur's geography consists of rivers, lakes, rugged hills, narrow mounded valleys, and flatlands.
+With more than 60% of the land covered in deep tracts of forests of teak, pine, oak, bamboo, and cane, the state is rich in flora and fauna.
+Broadly, there are four forest types in the state unique by altitude; tropical semi-evergreen, dry temperate, subtropical pine, and tropical moist deciduous.

 Rare orchids claim superiority in this land.
 The Siroi Lily can be found on top of the Siroi Hill and is quite spectacular.
 In total, there are about 500 species of orchids found in Manipur.
-Colorful and beautiful, they grow perhaps everywhere, in the soil, trees and shrubs.
+Colorful and beautiful, they grow everywhere adding to the natural beauty.

 The fauna of the state is impressive and diverse.
-Species found include the hoolock gibbon, slow loris, clouded leopard, spotted linsang, bar-backed pheasant, Burmese peafowl and more than 4 species of hornbills.
+Species found include the hoolock gibbon, slow loris, clouded leopard, spotted linsang, bar-backed pheasant, Burmese peafowl, and more than 4 species of hornbills.
 The most mystique creature of this frontier land is the endangered dancing deer.
-Known locally as Sangai, they have mesmerizing horns and the small herds are endemic only to the floating islands and bushes of Lohtak Lake.
-Whereas Lengwa or the salamander is perhaps the most intriguing creature.
+Known locally as Sangai, they have mesmerizing horns and are endemic to the floating islands and bushes of Lohtak Lake whereas Lengwa or the salamander is perhaps the most intriguing creature.

 Heigru Hidongba or the boat race festival is observed by the Meities society on the eleventh day of fortnight of Langbal month (September) of Meitei calendar.
 It is a very important joyous festival and has been observed at the Thangapat (moat) of Shri Bijoy Govindajee, Sagolband, Imphal.
 This festival had been observed since 984 and 1074 A.D.
 This festival marks the racing of two boats with pomp and spirit.